-About Melanoma in Situ
+About Melanoma In Situ

 Melanoma in situ is not a life threatening lesion.
-The challenge is that within some lesions diagnosed as melanoma-in-situ there may be foci of invasive melanoma.
+The challenge with melanoma treatment is that within some lesions diagnosed as melanoma-in-situ there may be foci of invasive melanoma.
 This is the essence of why complete surgical excision of melanoma-in-situ is necessary.
 Ruling out an invasive component within a melanoma-in-situ is the cornerstone of management of these lesions.

 The second important reason for treating melanoma-in-situ is the risk of degeneration of an in-situ melanoma into an invasive melanoma.
 The risk has been estimated from 5-10% over a patient’s lifetime.
 Some judge the risk to be 2-3% per decade of life of degeneration into an invasive melanoma.